 The wardrobe is all plastic with a white frame and black doors which open, on small tags on the top and bottom.
 There is also a mirror on the left hand door.
 It missing a hanging rail on the left hand side, with a row of shelves on the right.

-The new colour wardrobe is the same one in side, with a hanging rail and shelves.
+The new colour wardrobe is the same in side, with a metal hanging rail and shelves.

 Inside this wardrobe there is A Little Hidden Treasure, an original coat hanger.